jure-praznikar/FastProtFlex/README.md

 # FastProtFlex

-Lightweight, fast, and purely coordinate-based model can provide accurate and generalizable predictions of protein flexibility <br> across diverse folds and sizes.
-It can be applied in near real time (on the order of 10 seconds) even for large proteins with 20,000 atoms <br> on a standard desktop or laptop.
+Lightweight, fast, and purely coordinate-based GDV linear model predicts protein flexibility. <br>
+It can be applied in near real time  (on the order of 10 seconds) even for <br>
+large proteins with 20,000 atoms on a standard desktop or laptop. <br>

 ### **Prerequisites for running R scripts**